 ~]# cat -M example.txt Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

-The -k or --key option can be used to sort by another field.
-For example, --key 2 sorts by the second field, which is last name in this example.
+By default, sort will sort on column 1 (first name in this example).
+The -k or --key option can be used to specify the column to be sorted.
+For example, --key 2 sorts by the second column, which is last name in this example.

 ~]# cat example.txt | sort --key 2 Cleveland Brown Brian Griffin Peter Griffin Stewey Griffin Glenn Quagmire